ubcecon/computing_and_datascience/R_sandbox/sec-location.md

 SEC firm locations
 ==================

-This is an example of scraping location information of firms.
-The firms uses rvest, for scraping data of a HTML page given the node number.
+This is an example of scraping location information of firms from the [SEC websites](https://www.sec.gov/edgar/searchedgar/companysearch.html).

+We use rvest for scraping data of a HTML page given the node name.

+The scraping is down recursively by extracting the firm's identifier through the search page(SIK) and create a url linked to the firm's web page indexed by the firm's identifier.

 The doccumentation of R vest file: [Rvest Documentation](https://cran.r-project.org/web/packages/rvest/rvest.pdf)